 Left untreated, Sleep Apnea can cause:

-- high blood pressure and other cardiovascular disease,
+- high blood pressure and another cardiovascular disease,

 - memory problems,

 - an erratic short-term memory,

 - mood swings

 - headaches (due to the brain being deprived of oxygen during the night).